 Energy Monitoring, Scenes, and Other Abilities

 It may not seem it, but the extra inch (or more) that a smart plug adds to your outlet is fairly significant.
-If you then must plug an appliance into the front of said plug it may preclude you from using outlets that are hidden behind couches or other furniture.
+If you then must plug an appliance into the front of said plug, it may preclude you from using outlets that are hidden behind couches or other furniture.
 Some plugs get around this problem by placing the outlet on the side of the device, resulting in a much slimmer overall profile.

 Physical vs. Electrical Switches

 This isn't a consideration for smart plugs, but the appliance you want to use them with.
-If the said appliance has a physical on/off switch, then you're good to go as you can leave the switch in the on position and then control it remotely with your smart plug.
-If the appliance just has a power button, or worse, a touchscreen type power control, you may be out of luck.
+If the appliance has a physical on/off switch, then you're good to go as you can leave the switch in the on position and then control it remotely with your smart plug.
+If the appliance just has a power button, or worse, a touchscreen-type power control, you may be out of luck.
 This could indicate an electrical switch, which just registers the first button press as power on, then the opposite for every consecutive press.
-In that case you could cut power to the device with a smart plug, and then when you turn the plug back on the device will just power up into standby mode and not actually turn on.
+In that case, you could cut power to the device with a smart plug, and then when you turn the plug back on, the device will just power up into standby mode and not turn on.
 The best way to test if your device has an electrical switch is to turn it on, unplug it, then plug it back in.
 If it screams back to life upon being plugged back in, you're in luck!
 If it doesn't, it likely has an electrical switch that will make using the device with a smart plug problematic.

 Setup and Rebooting Time

-Two areas where we found plugs to display noticeable differences were in their setup processes and their ability to recover from a spontaneous internet or power outage.
+Two areas where we found plugs to display noticeable differences were their setup processes and their ability to recover from a spontaneous internet or power outage.
 Some models require that you download an app, create a new account and confirm it via email, and then re-sign into that account within the corresponding virtual assistant app of your choice.
-Others offer much quicker processes, where you can just sign in using an existing account (like Facebook or Google) and then have your other smart devices discover the plug without having to deal with any additional apps.
+Others offer much quicker processes, where you can just sign in using an existing account (like Facebook or Google) and then have your other smart devices discover the plug without dealing with any additional apps.

 Smart plugs are both the easiest and cheapest way to add some connected functionality to your current appliances and devices.
-Whether you want to remotely turn on your slow cooker while at work, set your lights on a schedule, or even have your fans and space heaters react to the weather outside, the right plug can make it happen.
+Whether you want to turn on your slow cooker remotely while at work, set your lights on a schedule, or even have your fans and space heaters react to the weather outside, the right plug can make it happen.
 We hope this article has helped you decide if you want to start peppering your outlets with smart plugs and, if so, which ones you want.

 — Max Mutter and Michelle Powell